• Banner 1

 History

-Coral Creek Golf Course designed by Robin Nelson and opened in 1999, it is fitting that the last Hawaii course to open in the twentieth century.
-Coral Creek Golf Course was the first course in the state to utilize luxuriously durable and verdantly stunning Seashore Paspalum grass throughout the layout.
-With short rough and lack of grain on the putting surfaces (all you have to do is calculate line and speed)—it plays eminently fair.
-The course meanders through a wonderful series of holes evocative of the relatively level terrain and wind conditions of leeward Oahu.
-Occasional two- and even three-club winds are mitigated by the ingenious design.
-From a deep coral base spring four lakes, the largest of which, “Lake Nelson,” serves as the fore-buffer to the creative short par-4 12th hole the dazzling 3-par 10th hole featuring a 30 foot waterfall.
+Coral Creek Golf Course, designed by Robin Nelson and opened in 1999, holds the distinction of being the final course in Hawaii to open in the 20th century.
+It was the first in the state to feature the luxurious and highly durable Seashore Paspalum grass throughout the entire layout.
+With short roughs and putting surfaces that lack grain, golfers only need to focus on line and speed, making the course notably fair.
+The layout winds through a series of holes that reflect the level terrain and wind conditions of leeward Oahu.
+Occasional two- and three-club winds are effectively managed by the clever design.
+Four lakes, sourced from a deep coral base, enhance the course, with the largest - "Lake Nelson" - acting as a buffer to the creative short par-4 12th hole.
+The stunning par-3 13th hole, featuring a 30-foot waterfall, is another unforgettable highlight.

 Close